-The vacuum table of the :Anapurna M4F is divided in two equal parts.
+The vacuum table of the :Anapurna M2 is divided in two equal parts.
 Each part of the table gets the vacuum from an independently controlled valve.
-The vacuum pump (ring blower) is controlled by a single switch (front or rear side) but the output can be controlled by two seperate valves.
-These valves are positioned underneath the capping station; access is through the side door.
+The vacuum pump (ring blower) is controlled by a single switch (front or rear side) but the output can be controlled by two separate valves.
+These valves are positioned at the rear of the enige on the capping side.
 Valve 1 controls the part of the table at the right side (home position), valve 2 is connected to the left side (purge position).